-1. Name the four families of Models of Teaching as grouped by Bruce Joyce and Marsha Weil.
+Name the four families of Models of Teaching as grouped by Bruce Joyce and Marsha Weil.
 2. Give two examples of Information Processing family Models of Teaching.

+3. What is a basic requirement of the Concept Attainment Model?
 4. What is the purpose of providing negative examples?

-4.3.2 Inductive Thinking Model
+4.4.2 Inductive Thinking Model